EuginLee/SQL/README.md

 # SQL
-This depository is to showcase my SQL proficiency and recent projects
+This depository is to showcase my recent SQL projects and some SQL shadow boxing (proficiency test).

 1) Specialist Diploma in Business Analytics and Business Intelligence:
 i) SQL final project (Score: A) - MYSQL project to create a database from scratch (based on client requirements) with a ERD diagram.